 I’m not the biggest fan of Russian language teaching channels.
 As there usually is no obvious lesson progression.

-The YouTube algorhytm prefers new content and at a certain point all content has been made.
+The YouTube algorhitm prefers new content and at a certain point all content has already been made.

 The strength of YouTube is that you can immerse yourself in native Russian content.
-Watch Russian travels bloggers.
+Watch Russian travel bloggers.
 Listen to Russian music.
 Enjoy interviews with famous Russian people.

 The idea is to take the content that you would usually consume in English, and find a Russian equivalent.